-An introductory-level course that presents Windows® and web application development using C#® programming lan-guage.
+An introductory-level course that presents Windows® and web application development using C#® programming language.
 Emphasis will be placed on core language elements, data types, logic structures and an introduction to the .NET Framework and its class library.
 Lab fee: \$10.
-Prerequisite: CIT 1113 or CIT 1173 or CIT 1613 or permission of professor.
+Prerequisite: CIT 1113 or CIT 1173 or CIT 1613 or permission of instructor.
 [Fa,Sp]

-CIT 2013 Database Theory and Design I (3-0-3)
+CIT 2013 Database Theory & Design I (3-0-3)

-This course is a study of the principles and theory of database management.
-The course includes entity analysis, normal forms, relational versus other databases, and elementary database implementation using a database management system.
-This course requires a running project.
+A study of the principles and theory of data base management.
+The course includes entity analysis, normal forms, relational versus other databases, and elementary database implementation using a DBMS.
+Requires a running project.
 Lab fee: \$10.
-[Fa(am),Sp(pm)]
+Prerequisite: CIT 1113 or equivalent.